TRON-Bioinformatics/tronflow-vcf-postprocessing/README.md

 ## Variant filtering

-Optionally, only variants with the value in the column `FILTER` matching the value of parameter `--filter` are kept.
+Only variants with the value in the column `FILTER` matching the value of parameter `--filter` are kept.
 If this parameter is not used not variants are filtered out.
 Multiple values can be passed separated by commas without spaces.

 For instance, `--filter PASS,.` will keep variant having `FILTER=PASS` or `FILTER=.`, but remove all others.

+No filter is applied if `--filter` is not passed.

 ## Variant normalization